cnr-isti-vclab/vclib/docs/pages/4_space.md

 ## Utility and Miscellanous Data Structures

 Several other utility data structures are provided by VCLib.
-They can be used by including `#include<vclib/miscellaneous.h>`, and they are listed in the @ref misc_classes group.
+They can be used by including `#include<vclib/miscellaneous.h>`, and they are listed in the @ref miscellaneous group.